The Old Tobacco Shop: Critical reception and awards

 Illustration by Reginald Birch from Bowen's "The Old Tobacco Shop".

 Booklist called The Old Tobacco Shop a "fantastic story...
 It savors a little of Dickens".
 Publishers Weekly wrote, "Whether the Freddies or the fathers will like this fantastic tale most, it is hard to say".
 Anne Carroll Moore agreed, writing in "High Lights in Children's Books" that "It will give pure joy to boys and their fathers".

 The Old Tobacco Shop received a special runner-up citation from the Newbery committee in 1922, the first year the Newbery was awarded.
-According to Barbara Elleman in The Newbery and Caldecott Awards, originally the award was based on votes by a selected jury of Children's Librarian Section officers.
+According to Barbara Elleman in The Newbery and Caldecott Awards, the award was originally based on votes by a selected jury of officers from the Children's Librarian Section.
 Hendrik van Loon's book The Story of Mankind won the award with 163 votes out of the 212 cast.
 The Old Tobacco Shop came in fourth with five votes.
 All previous runner-up citations were converted to Honor Awards in 1971.